MissingMaps/blog/2020-04-30-a-year-of-blogs.md

 ## Phase 1: Remote mapping

-Staff and volunteers from the various organizations (most notably from the GRCS and Geo-Synapses) came together and took part in mapathons and worked remotely to populate [buildings and roads](http://taches.francophonelibre.org/?sort_by=priority&direction=asc&search=faranah) in Faranah, Guinea.
+Staff and volunteers from the various organizations (most notably from the GRCS and GeoSynapse Guinée) came together and took part in mapathons and worked remotely to populate [buildings and roads](http://taches.francophonelibre.org/?sort_by=priority&direction=asc&search=faranah) in Faranah, Guinea.

 | \#    | Sub Prefectures Remote Mapped | Buildings  | Roads \(Kms\) |
 |-------|-------------------------------|------------|---------------|